SarathchandranPM/Data-Modelling-Creating-a-Star-Schema/README.md

 # Sales Data Model Project in Power BI - Part 1

-## Project Overview
+## Overview
-This project demonstrates the implementation of a dimensional data model (primarily star schema with snowflake elements) in Power BI using a sales dataset.
+This part of the project demonstrates the implementation of a dimensional data model (primarily star schema with snowflake elements) in Power BI using a sales dataset.
 The model transforms a flat CSV file into an optimized dimensional structure, improving data analysis capabilities and reporting performance.

 ## Data Source
 The original dataset was provided as an Excel CSV file containing sales transactions with the following fields: